 Van: The tour is conducted with a 8 or 9 seater van for maximal comfort and privacy.<br/>Pickup included

-During the tour through the Fortress you will walk by the open exhibition of Belgrade Military Museum.
-Here you can see weaponry from WWI and WWII, but also a '99 Yugoslav Army missile launcher which hit and brought down "invisible" F-117 stealth bomber.
+During the tour through the Fortress you'll walk by the open exhibition of Belgrade Military Museum.
+Here you can see weaponry from WWI and WWII, but also a '99 Yugoslav Army missile launcher which hit and brought down the "invisible" F-117 stealth bomber.
 You'll learn from the guide how Yugoslav Air Defence managed to "see" it on the radar and hit it.

 Along the way, when you move from downtown Belgrade to Zemun, you'll drive through Kosancicev Venac area with the most famous landmarks: St Michael's Church, Princes Ljubica's Mansion and Patriarchy.